• Skip to primary navigation

 What should the internal temperature of the chicken breast be?

-The USDA recommends cooking chicken until it reaches an internal temperature of 165 degrees F. We pull these off the smoker at 160 F degrees, let them rest for 5 minutes which lets the internal temperature raise the 5 degrees while the juices redistribute to get you that juicy chicken breasts you want.
+The USDA recommends cooking chicken until it reaches an internal temperature of 165 degrees Fahrenheit.
+We pull these off the smoker at 160 degrees Fahrenheit, let them rest for 5 minutes which lets the internal temperature rise the last 5 degrees while the juices redistribute to get you that juicy chicken breast you want.

 How should I store leftovers?